Why Diversity Matters

 When available, the chart below includes the male to female ratio among Berea's faculty.

-The ratio of male to female faculty at Berea is above average.
+The ratio of male to female faculty at Berea is on par with national averages.

 Higher Than Average Chance your Roommate Will be From Another State